conorotompkins/pgh-crime/Exploratory_Analysis_rmarkdown_github.md

     ## ...... ... ...................... .......
     ## See problems(...) for more details.

-readr tells us how it interpreted the column classes, and alerted us that it was unable to load 6 rows from the data
+readr::read\_csv tells us how it interpreted the column classes, and alerted us that it was unable to load 6 rows from the data

 Next, we will change the column names so they are easier to work with